kdm9/windowlickR/README.md

-# windowlickeR
+# WindowLickR

-A `foreach` interface to BCF files in R.
+A R/`foreach` interface to genome windows of genetic variation in BCF files.

+With apology to Richard David James...